April 17, 2026 · By Alex Morgan

 How much do AI tools for real estate agents cost?

-In most cases, yes, but you must verify all facts before submitting.
+In most cases, yes.
+But you must verify all facts before submitting.
 MLS rules require accuracy, and some brokerages have specific disclosure policies for AI-generated content.
-The legal risk isn’t in using AI—it’s in publishing inaccurate information.
+The legal risk isn’t in using AI — it’s in publishing inaccurate information.
 Review and edit all AI output before it goes live.

 What AI tool helps with pricing and comparative market analysis?